chrhuettner/DependencyConflictResolver/README.md

 ## Approach
 1. Detect changes between library versions (for example with japicmp)
-2. Extract relevant changes based on use case.
+2. Extract relevant changes based on conflict type.
 3. Pass relevant changes either to an algorithmic or AI-powered approach to fix the broken dependency.
 4. Inject change into broken dependency.
 5. Validate that the dependency now works.